-The reality is, if you want to generate clients online then you are going to have to write, and probably write a lot.
+The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

-It’s virtually impossible to get your website to rank without publishing a steady stream of high quality content.
+It’s virtually impossible to get your coaching website to rank without publishing a steady stream of high-quality content.

 1. Personal Stories

-They allow you to build rapport and connection very quickly because people will be able to relate to you more easily.
+They allow you to build rapport and connection very quickly and people will be able to relate to you more easily.

-Cons – A finite resource.
-Can appear self indulgent if every post is about you.
-Probably not wise to blog about issues you’re currently struggling to deal with!
+- Probably not wise to blog about issues you’re currently struggling to deal with!